presprog/kirby-seo-plugin/upgrade.md

 # Upgrade from 0.x.y to 1.0.0

+## General

+The plugin has been renamed to Kirby SEO Plugin.
+It will be installed to `site/plugins/seo` now rather than `seo/plugins/meta`.

+Due to that you must adjust your config and rename the parameters, e.g. `presprog.meta` becomes `presprog.seo`.

 ## Usage

 The method `$page->meta()->head()` does not exist anymore.
 Use the `seo/head` snippet in your templates to render the markup.